 Functional Currency' is the currency of the primary economic environment in which the Portfolio operates.
 If indicators of the primary economic environment are mixed, then management uses its judgment to determine the functional currency that most faithfully represents the economic effect of the underlying transactions, events and conditions.
-Portfolio investments and transactions along with unitholders' liability were evaluated and management has determined that the functional currency of the Portfolio is Canadian dollars.
+The majority of the Portfolio's investments and transactions are denominated in Canadian dollars.
+Investors' subscriptions and redemptions are also received and paid in Canadian dollars.
+Accordingly, management has determined that the functional currency of the Portfolio is Canadian dollars.